huahuayu/1scan/prompt.md

 Use a load balancer to send requests to the blockchain explorer, and the load balancer should consider the rate limit of each apikey.

-When interacting with the blockchain explorer, the request should be send to
+When interacting with the blockchain explorer, the request should be sent to

 ```
 https://$endpoint/api